TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 First, some definitions:

-*What is "the Shell"?*
+*What is a Shell?*

-Simply put, the shell is a program that takes commands from the keyboard and gives them to the operating system to perform.
+A shell is a program that takes commands from the keyboard and gives them to the operating system to perform.
 Most common shells are *bash*, *csh* and *zsh*.
 In Biowulf you will be using *bash* by default, but

-*What's a "Terminal?"*
+*What's a Terminal?*

 It's a program that opens a window and lets you interact with the shell.